nextleap-project/countermitm/source/inband-cc.rst

 since the claim about that user was added.

 TODO: figure out if this can be exploited by lying about the first block.
-Fall back to the full chain if that is the case.
+Fall back to proofs for the full chain if that is the case.

 This data should be included
-in a way that is encrypted only to the corresponding user and at the same time does not cause confusion for the other users.
+in a way that is encrypted only to the corresponding user and at the same time does not cause confusion for the other users. (system message for now)

 Constructing New Blocks